Our research is editorially independent but we may earn a commission for purchases made through our links.

-One of the best cities to be in on Thanksgiving, New York City puts on the famous Macy’s Thanksgiving Day Parade.
+New York City is one of the best cities to be in on Thanksgiving, as it puts on the famous Macy’s Thanksgiving Day Parade.
 Beginning at 77th Street on Manhattan’s Upper West Side and ending on 34th Street in Midtown, those who stay at hotels along the route can take advantage of front-row seats to this iconic holiday tradition.
-Enjoy the view from the comfort of your heated room at one of these top hotels near Macy’s Thanksgiving Day Parade in 2018.
+Enjoy the view from the comfort of your heated room at one of these top hotels near Macy’s Thanksgiving Day Parade.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 One of the best hotels to stay in if you’re interested in seeing the Macy’s Day Parade action up-close, Residence Inn New York Manhattan/Times Square is just a block from Seventh Avenue and is on the parade route on Sixth.
 A perfect choice for budget-friendly families, you’ll find a cozy home-like setting with kitchenettes, pet-friendly rooms and a full breakfast buffet to start your morning off right.
 Just steps from some of New York’s biggest attractions, including Bryant Park, it’s a great location for exploring Manhattan, while its spacious rooms offer large windows and an on-site restaurant and bar where you can marvel at New York City’s glittering skyline.

 Are you looking for a prime location to catch the parade?
-Stay in The Hilton New York Midtown, as it’s nestled in the heart of Manhattan on Sixth Avenue right on the Macy’s Thanksgiving Day Parade route.
+Stay in New York Hilton Midtown, as this top Hilton hotel in NYC is nestled in the heart of Manhattan on Sixth Avenue right on the Macy’s Thanksgiving Day Parade route.
 There are numerous rooms that offer either partial, passing or full, unobstructed views of the parade from its oversized windows, while you can also enjoy its array of amenities that include flat-screen TVs and marble bathrooms.
 After a day of sightseeing, unwind with a pampering in-room massage or grab a drink at the bar.